 - Folding Mission chair: Bed Bath & Beyond features a Mission style folding chair in a walnut finish.
 The faux leather seat provides a nice rich contrast in black.
 This chair is sturdy with a weight capacity of 275 lbs.
 Fold away in storage when not needed (around $50).

-- Stackable buffet: Jet offers the Target Marketing Systems Pacific stackable cabinet (42"W x 13"D x 25"H) in an espresso finish.
-The design features sliding glass or wood doors and one adjustable shelf.
-These unique modules can be stacked on top of each other to give you the amount of storage needed.
-(Around $120, save when buying more than one.)
+- Stackable buffet: Walmart offers the Yaheetech stackable cabinet (42"L x 13"W x 24.8"H) in a white finish.
+The design features sliding wood doors and one adjustable shelf.
+These unique modules can be stacked on top of each other to give you the amount of storage needed (around $150).

 Many apartments don't provide enough storage space, especially when it comes to bedroom closets, you can add furniture that will give you valuable storage options.